cloudmelon/Cloud-Native-Playbook/00 - Shortcuts.md

 as option.
 This will not create the resource, instead, tell you weather the resource can be created and if your command is right.

+Another useful parameter is :

+   -w

+Usage like when you query a pod or a job, it will make your shell stop by.
+The advange is after you use kubectl utility to deploy a pod, in real-life, you'll still need to wait for a few secs or even more until your pods will be up and running, this parameter is to help you don't need to check it again and again.

 ### Play 3.
 Write spec to a file